 The oldest known ancestors of modern Armenians are the Hayasa-Azzi, an indigenous tribe which settled in the lands around Mount Ararat and parts of modern-day Turkey.
 The country’s original name is Hayastan (“-stan” is a Persian suffix which means “land”), and Armenians call themselves the Hay people.

 The Hayasa-Azzi mixed with other local tribes, which would eventually lead to the founding of the Kingdom of Urartu (Assyrian for “Ararat”) in the 9th Century BC, composed of the smaller kingdoms across Armenia, eastern Turkey, and northwestern Iran.
-In 8th Century BC, the Urartian king Argishti I founded the city of Erebuni, which is today’s Armenian capital, Yerevan.
+In 8th Century BC, the Urartian king Argishti I founded the city of Erebuni, today known as Yerevan and Armenia’s capital.

 Cyrus the Great

 After the decline of the Kingdom of Urartu, Armenia was taken over by Cyrus the Great’s Achaemenian Empire.
 Armenia restored independence under the Artaxiad Dynasty, but fell under Roman rule that forced them to send Armenian troops to fight for the Romans in the Roman-Parthian War.

 In 12 AD, a new dynastic family—the Arsacids, related to the Persian royal family—came to the throne.
 The Romans continued to intervene and after years of warfare, Armenia was made a province of the Roman Empire.
 The Sasanid dynasty of Persia joined the fray, and Armenia found itself divided between Rome and Persia.